 Braver Angels Debates are non-competitive and highly immersive and experiential for students.
 They are not performative or spectator-oriented — very different in tone and approach from televised debates that politicians engage in.
 Everyone in the room is invited to participate – whether they are college students, faculty, staff, or college presidents (we’ve had all of the above).
 They are moderated by expertly trained debate Chairs in a light parliamentary style that guides conversation and encourages deep listening and respect.

 How are debates organized and conducted?

-Collegiate debates are typically organized by our team in partnership with a faculty member and a small team of students on campus.
+Collegiate debates are typically organized by our team in partnership with a faculty member and a small cohort of students on campus.
 With our guidance, the students themselves take ownership of crafting their debate resolution, making sure that it will encourage a balanced split of viewpoints among participants.
-The students also recruit several opening speakers, and publicize the debate to their campus community, often with promotional materials that we design and create with them.
+The students also recruit several opening speakers, and publicize the debate to their campus community — usually with promotional materials that we design and produce for them.

 Are controversial topics discussed at these debates?
 Do the conversations remain civil?

-BA Debates have been pressure tested by some of the most contentious issues confronting society today, including immigration and race, fiscal policy, gun control, health care, social justice, voting rights, and other intensely personal topics.
-As of this writing, at least 50 debates have been conducted on campuses and on Zoom, and all have been respectful and civil.
+BA Debates have been pressure-tested by some of the most contentious issues confronting society today, including immigration and race, fiscal policy, gun control, health care, social justice, voting rights, abortion, and other intensely personal topics.
+As of this writing (June 2023), nearly 200 campus and classroom debates have been conducted, engaging 6,000+ students at 75+ colleges and universities — and all have been respectful and civil.

 In the sacred space of a Braver Angels debate, students let go of their customary reticence and show that they want to discuss hot-button issues in the contemporary political landscape—and they do not shy away from controversial national and international topics.
 It’s notable that students sometimes want to focus on issues of local interest in their campus community.
 At North Carolina State University, for example, students chose the topic of whether Greek Life should be eliminated from campus.